-This Class A motorhome’s 42Q Floorplan has an expansive master bathroom with a shower stall that measures 31-inches deep and 41-inches wide.
+This Class A motorhome’s 42Q Floorplan has an expansive master bathroom with a shower stall that measures 31 inches deep and 41 inches wide.

 This model offers one of the biggest skylights above the shower, which expands visual space and lets in plenty of daylight.
 Nighttime?
-No worries, LED lighting surrounds the skylight.
+No worries.
+LED lighting surrounds the skylight.

 5. Newmar Bay Star Sport

 The Newmar Bay Star Sport model 3008 offers a 36-inch by 36-inch corner-round shower stall that is roomy and well-lit.
-The bathroom itself is a bit small in this motorhome, but the showering space is not cramped.
+The bathroom itself is a bit small in this motorhome, but the shower space is not cramped.

 The shower stall interior has wrap-around molded fiberglass with a decorative design that adds to the appeal.
-The showerhead is detachable to increase convenience, and the glass doors have a bit of texture to hide water spots.
+The shower head is detachable to increase convenience, and the glass doors have a bit of texture to hide water spots.

 RV Shower Pan Shape Vs. Comfort

 The same square-inch dimensions of various RV shower pan shapes can feel very different while inside the enclosed space taking a real shower.

 Each person will have a preference, which is why it’s crucial to have everyone who plans to use the RV take a test “fake” shower while shopping for a model.